mikbalyilmaz/mikbalyilmaz/README.md

 ## What you’ll find here;

-This profile is a workspace for learning, replication, and small projects as I build a stronger methodological foundation for graduate-level econometrics.
+This profile is a workspace for learning, replication, and small projects as I build a stronger methodological foundation for undergraduate-level econometrics.

 ## Experience;